 The Union County Building Department has agreements with all municipalities to provide commercial and residential building code enforcement except Unionville Center, Plain City and Dublin.
 The Dublin Building Department is the regulatory authority within the incorporated area of Dublin.
 Marysville, Richwood, Milford Center and Magnetic Springs have all contracted with Union County for building code services.

-In Unionville Center, plumbing is the only local code in effect because this is under the Union County Health Department and applied countywide.
+In Unionville Center and Plain City, the Union County Health Department is the permitting authority for all plumbing work.
 The State of Ohio Department of Industrial Compliance is the permitting authority for any commercial work in Unionville Center.
+West Jefferson Building Department is the permitting authority for work inside Plain City.

 Apply for your building permit here.
 You can then use this service to track the progress of your application, make payments, schedule inspections and more.
 More information about online services.